MCUSec/mcusec.github.io/vulnerabilities_details.md

 It doesn’t check the validity of the variable *ep_descriptor->bLength* compared with the total length of the input buffer which may cause buffer overflow by the following called function *USBH_GetNextDesc()* as shown in https://github.com/STMicroelectronics/STM32CubeH7/blob/79196b09acfb720589f58e93ccf956401b18a191/Middlewares/ST/STM32_USB_Host_Library/Core/Src/usbh_ctlreq.c#L419.

+### Bug 11 (TBD)
+#### Type
+Deninal of Service

+#### Description
+ In [usbh_ctlreq.c](https://github.com/STMicroelectronics/STM32CubeH7/blob/master/Middlewares/ST/STM32_USB_Host_Library/Core/Src/usbh_ctlreq.c), function `USBH_ParseCfgDesc` is responsible for parsing a configuration descriptor.
+The interface descriptors are parsed in the while-loop (line [468](https://github.com/STMicroelectronics/STM32CubeH7/blob/master/Middlewares/ST/STM32_USB_Host_Library/Core/Src/usbh_ctlreq.c#L468)).
+However, this loop would no longer exit if the condition in line [471](https://github.com/STMicroelectronics/STM32CubeH7/blob/master/Middlewares/ST/STM32_USB_Host_Library/Core/Src/usbh_ctlreq.c#L471) is not satisfied (i.e., `pdesc->bDescriptorType != USB_DESC_TYPE_INTERFACE`) and `pdesc->bLength == 0`.
+This is because the function `USBH_GetNextDesc` always returns the pointer to current interface descriptor in line [470](https://github.com/STMicroelectronics/STM32CubeH7/blob/master/Middlewares/ST/STM32_USB_Host_Library/Core/Src/usbh_ctlreq.c#L470).
+Similarly, the endpoint descriptors are parsed in the loop from line 485 to 513.
+This loop would no longer exit as well if `bLength` field of current endpoint descriptor is zero and the condition in line [489](https://github.com/STMicroelectronics/STM32CubeH7/blob/master/Middlewares/ST/STM32_USB_Host_Library/Core/Src/usbh_ctlreq.c#L489) is not satisfied (i.e., `pdesc->bDescriptorType != USB_DESC_TYPE_ENDPOINT`).
+The target system will hang in both cases and can only be recovered by removing the malicious USB device and then reset the system manually.